Skip to main content

 Join us at the Ontario Science Centre for our monthly Solar Observing on the TELUSCAPE observing pad.
 This is the area in front of the Science Centre's entrance.
 We use specialized telescopes that are safe to aim at the Sun.
 Check our home page on the Friday prior for go/no-go calls as this event is weather dependent.

-24 November
+24 February

 Dark Sky Star Party (NO GO)

-See the milky way and galaxies with the unaided eye.
+See the Milky Way and galaxies with the unaided eye.
 Point your telescope to find the many dim deep space objects that sprinkle the sky.
 Away from Toronto's light polution, there is so much to see.
 We observe from the Long Sault Conservation area, an hour outside of Toronto.
 We meet around dusk once a month in the parking lot for views only seen in dark sky conditions.
-We hold this event on the first clear night of our week-long window, so the date and time are determined closer to.
+We hold this event on the first clear night of our week-long window.
+Check our homepage for GO/NO-GO calls as this event is weather dependent.